 It never even occurred to me to be concerned about lead paint hazards in schools.
-Even after my boys were poisoned, I assumed that their school was a “safe haven” away from the historic home that contained lead.
+Even after my children were poisoned, I assumed that their school was a “safe haven” away from the historic home that contained lead.

 We were monitoring the boys’ levels very closely after we moved to a new construction lead-safe home.
 It was only when our oldest son’s blood lead level went up 60% in his first two months at school, that we opened our eyes to the possibility of lead hazards in schools.